EngineRoom

 Using EngineRoom

-1. Complete a Multiple Regression tool in EngineRoom.
+1. Complete a Multiple Regression tool or a DOE tool in EngineRoom.

 2. Once you get to the results screen, click the "Push to Optimizer" button on the top right corner of the study and then click "Add New".